Robotic art: History

 The magician Isaac Fawkes, in 1722, created a clock that "played a variety of tunes on the organ, flute and flangolet with birds whistling and singing".
 He also had a mechanism called the "Temple of the Arts", which featured mechanical musicians, ships and ducks.
 Fawkes also created a robotic apple tree that would grow, bloom, and produce fruit before the eyes of an unsuspecting audience.
 This tree was the inspiration for the orange tree illusion in the film The Illusionist.
 In the same period, a Swiss watchmaker called Pierre Jaquet-Droz made some highly sophisticated automotas, including "The Writer" (made of 6,000 pieces), "The Musician" (2,500 pieces) and "The Draughtsman" (2,000 pieces).
 These devices are mechanical analog computers and can still be seen in working condition at the Art and History Museum in Neuchâtel, Switzerland.
 Also surviving to this day is a mechanical theatre that was constructed in the gardens of Hellbrun (near Salzburg), Austria, from 1748 to 1752.
 Within a cross-section of an 18th-century palace, 141 hydraulically operated figures, representing people from all walks of life, can be seen going about their daily activities.

 Advances in engineering created new possibilities for robotic art.
 In 1893, Prof. George Moore created "The Steam Man", a humanoid mechanism powered by a boiler, which he exhibited in New York City.
 Supported by a horizontal bar attached to a vertical post, it was capable of walking in a circle at a speed of four or five miles an hour; reportedly, it could not be held back by two men.
-In 1898, the physicist and engineer Nikola Tesla demonstrated a remote-controlled boat in Madison Square Garden, making use of a specially built indoor pond.
+In 1898, the engineer and inventor Nikola Tesla demonstrated a remote-controlled boat in Madison Square Garden, making use of a specially built indoor pond.
 This device has been identified as the world's first radio-controlled vessel.
 Tesla described it as having "a borrowed mind", and envisioned a fleet of fifty or a hundred submarines, or any other kind of vehicle, under the command of one or several operators.

+In 1981, Warhol worked on a project with Peter Sellars and Lewis Allen that would create a traveling stage show called, Andy Warhol: A No Man Show, with a life-sized animatronic robot in the exact image of Warhol.
+The Andy Warhol Robot would then be able to read Warhol's diaries as a theatrical production.
+The play would be based on Warhol's books The Philosophy of Andy Warhol and Exposures.
+Warhol was quoted as saying, "I’d like to be a machine, wouldn’t you?"